Awarded Best in Travel 2022

 Enjoying nature in Norway is very much an active pursuit, and this is one of Europe's most exciting and varied adventure-tourism destinations.
 While some of the activities on offer are geared towards the young, energetic and fearless, but most – world-class hiking, cycling and white-water rafting in summer; dog-sledding, skiing and snowmobiling in winter – can be enjoyed by anyone of reasonable fitness.
-On our travels we've encountered 93-year-old snowmobilers and whole families racing down rapids.
 Whether you're here for seemingly endless summer possibilities, or in winter for the soul-stirring Northern Lights, these activities are an exhilarating means of getting close to nature.

 The counterpoint to Norway's ever-present natural beauty is found in its vibrant cultural life.
 Norwegian cities are cosmopolitan and showcase the famous Scandinavian flair for design through the ages.
 Bergen, Trondheim and Ålesund must surely rank among Europe's most photogenic cities, while contemporary Arctic-inspired architectural icons grace towns and remote rural settings alike.
 Food, too, is a cultural passion through which Norwegians push the boundaries of innovation even as they draw deeply on a heartfelt love of tradition.
 At the same time, a busy calendar of festivals, many of international renown, are worth planning your trip around.